Holmus/CapStat/RAD.md

 The application should include automated tests, for testing different scenarios that might appear in a match of caps, and for testing all use cases.
 A GUI test should also be manually performed and recorded.

 #### 2.2.5 Implementation
 The application will be developed in Java, meaning that all devices that run the application need to have JRE installed and configured.
 The application does not need to be installed on the device, but instead will be run independently.
-For networking support, an Internet connection is required.
+Since networking is not supported, an Internet connection is not required.

 #### 2.2.6 Packaging and installation
 The application will be delivered as zip archive, containing a runnable Java file with the code for the application, as well as scripts for running the application on different platforms.